etn-ccis/blui-react-workflows/login-workflow/docs/existing-project-migration.md

 In the latest workflow package the `SecurityContextProvider` and `useSecurityActions` are not available.
 Instead of these, you need to use some other means of managing the app state.
 We have also removed `AuthNavigationContainer`.

 #### Update AuthContextProvider
-In previous versions of this package, we were passing a `registrationActions` prop to `AuthUIContextProvider`.
+In previous versions of this package we were passing a `registrationActions` prop to `AuthUIContextProvider`.
 In the latest package, we have removed `AuthUIContextProvider` and divided our context provider into  `AuthContextProvider` and `RegistrationContextProvider`.

 #### Manage App States
-you need to manage the state of user's authentication , credentials  by your own.
-You can handle it by context which will manage app state.
-For reference you can check how we have setup [Example App's Context](https://github.com/etn-ccis/blui-react-workflows/blob/dev/login-workflow/example/src/contexts/AppContextProvider.tsx).
+You need to manage the state of user's authentication credentials on your own.
+For reference, you can look at how we set up the [Example App's Context](https://github.com/etn-ccis/blui-react-workflows/blob/dev/login-workflow/example/src/contexts/AppContextProvider.tsx).

 #### Router Setup
 In the latest workflow, you need to set up your own routing.
 For detailed information please follow our [Routing Guide](https://github.com/etn-ccis/blui-react-workflows/tree/master/login-workflow/docs/Routing.md).